 As part of Spotify’s ongoing commitment to building a truly borderless audio ecosystem— connecting creators, listeners, and content, the streaming platform is embarking on a sweeping expansion that will introduce the world’s most popular audio streaming subscription service to more than a billion people in 80+ new markets around the world.
-They will also be adding 36 languages to their platform in the process.
-These moves represent Spotify’s broadest market expansion to date.
+According to the Spotify user statistics it has decided that they will also be adding 36 languages to their platform in the process.

 Their dedication to international artists and listeners is unwavering.
 Working closely with local creators and partners, they will deliver a Spotify experience that meets the unique needs of each market, with scaled language translations and specialized payment formats.
 These 80+ markets represent more than 1 billion people – potential Spotify listeners who have yet to tap into the power of their platform.